urg0/n11-case-study/README.md

 #### UI and UX

-The application is designed to be used on mobile devices as well.

 #### Communication with API

 The `React Query` library was used for server-side state management.
 All API requests were made in the files located in the `services` folder.
 When API requests are successful or return an error, a notification is shown to the user.
 A library like `Axios` was not used as there was no need for any interceptor.